NVIDIA/gontainer/README.md

 // Factories returns all registered service factories. func (c *Container) Factories() []*Factory

-// Resolver returns a service resolver for on-demand dependency injection.
+// Resolve resolves a service dependency and stores it in the provided pointer.
-// If container is not started, only requested services
+// If the container is not yet started, only requested services and their
-// will be spawned on `resolver.Resolve(...)` call. func (c *Container) Resolver() *Resolver
+// transitive dependencies will be instantiated. func (c *Container) Resolve(varPtr any) error

-// Invoker returns a function invoker that can call user-provided functions
+// Invoke calls the provided function with auto-injected dependencies.
+// Returns all values returned by the function as []any, and an error if
-// with auto-injected dependencies.
-If container is not started, only requested
+// dependency resolution fails.
+If the container is not yet started, only
-// services will be spawned to invoke the func. func (c *Container) Invoker() *Invoker
+// requested services and their transitive dependencies will be instantiated. func (c *Container) Invoke(fn any) ([]any, error)
 ```

 ### Container Errors